jmaslin/jmaslin.github.io/_posts/2014-09-09-new-website.markdown

 # Hello, internet.

 I have decided to rebuild my website and blog using the [Jekyll framework][jekyll].
 My old site was built on [Wordpress][wordpress], which is a bit heavy for what I need to do.
-Hosting this website on [my Github page][mygit] allows me to do the following:
+Hosting this website on [my Github page][mygit] allows me to do the following.
 <ul>
 	<li>Securely update it from anywhere.</li>
 	<li>Avoid using an unncessary database.</li>